burningtree/utxo25/README.md

 Experiences will now be fully community-based, and everyone will be able to come up with their own experience within the conference.
 There will be no fee for non-commercial entities and the experience can be financially sponsored directly by the conference.

-### Hackathon

-The conference will now also include a hackathon, which will be focused on building local development projects.

 ### Lightning & Smart-contract experience

 During the entire conference, every attendee will be able to participate in the experience using the Lightning Network and Smart-contracts.
 For example, you will be able to rate a talk, workshop or campfire that you liked using sats or tokens and collect points that you can exchange for merch and other benefits.

 The experience will be multi-platform, you will be able to use both the Bitcoin Lightning Network and Ethereum L2s.

+### Hackathon

+The conference will now also include a hackathon, which will be focused on building local development projects.

 ### Co-working space

 There will be a co-working space within the conference area where attendees will be able to work and network.
 Registration will be required for access to co-working.

-The inspiration for the UTXO Guild is the [Protocol Guild](https://protocol-guild.readthedocs.io/).

 ### #BringYourNocoiner campaign